-The Student Services Committee (SSC) recognizes the need to support McMaster full-time undergraduate students and recognized MSU student clubs/organizations in pursuing extra-curricular endeavours.
-The SSC has allocated a limited amount of funds to assist individual students and MSU recognized groups/organizations to achieve their goals.
+The Student Services Advisory Committee (SSAC) recognizes the need to support McMaster full-time undergraduate students and Recognized MSU student clubs/organizations and academic societies in pursuing extra-curricular endeavours.
+The SSAC has allocated a limited amount of funds to assist individual students and MSU recognized groups/organizations to achieve their goals.

 - Of a significant educational or cultural value and be of interest to the McMaster community

 - Accessible and open to all McMaster students

 - Applicants must be MSU members/recognized MSU club and/or a recognized academic society.

 - Applications will be evaluated on the basis of their individual merits.

 - A maximum of two applications per term by a student group will be considered for funding (exception where a student group is holding a week/month long program or campaign, one application is to be submitted for the full campaign.

 - Amounts allocated will be competitive depending on the number and quality of applications.